-I answered a question on the value of the Ten Commandments on Philosophy in Action Radio on 20 October 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the value of the Ten Commandments on 20 October 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Are the Ten Commandments of value to an atheist?
 Are the Ten Commandments a useful guide to living a good life, even for people who are not Jewish or Christian?
 Should a rational person look to religious scriptures for ethical guidance?